makigas/ttvbot/README.md

     * eventsub/: EventSub handler.
     * helixapi/: Helix client.
 * persistence/: packages related to data storage.
+  * dbcommands/: Stores commands to use in the Twitch chatbot.
   * redis/: Redis client, exposed as a go-fx module.

 # Commands